Get E-Book

 8. After adding, checks the listener count against _maxListeners.
 If exceeded and a warning hasn't been issued for this event yet, fires process.emitWarning().

-The maxListeners check uses a flag on the array itself (warned property) to ensure the warning fires only once per event name.
-Once you've been warned about having 11 listeners on 'data', you won't get warned again when you add the 12th, 13th, and so on.
+The final warning check uses a flag on the listener array itself, the warned property, so the warning fires only once per event name.
+Once you have been warned about having 11 listeners on 'data', adding the 12th or 13th listener does not produce another warning.
 The warning resets if all listeners are removed and then re-added past the threshold.

-Step 3 is worth pausing on.
-The 'newListener' emission happens before the listener is added to _events.
-This means the 'newListener' handler sees the emitter state before the new listener exists.
-If your 'newListener' handler calls listenerCount() for the event being added, it'll return the count without the new listener.
-The new listener appears in _events only after _addListener returns from step 5/6/7.
+The 'newListener' step controls the observable state during registration.
+Because that emission happens before the listener is added to _events, the handler sees the emitter state before the new listener exists.
+If the handler calls listenerCount() for the event being added, it returns the count without the new listener.
+The new listener appears in _events only after _addListener returns from the storage update.

-This ordering also means that if the 'newListener' handler throws, the listener never gets added.
-The throw propagates out of on() / once() / addListener(), and the emitter state hasn't been modified.
+That same ordering means that if the 'newListener' handler throws, the listener never gets added.
+The throw propagates out of on() / once() / addListener(), and the emitter state has not been modified.

 The emit() Implementation

 The actual emit method on EventEmitter.prototype uses rest parameters: function emit(type, ...args).
-The function signature is simple.
-The optimization lives in how it dispatches, not in argument handling.
+The signature is simple.
+The optimization lives in dispatch, not in argument handling.

 The method sets this to the emitter instance for each listener call.
 When you write: